📦 Free shipping to DE from 59 € | to AU from 69 €

 10. Encourage art and creativity

-Offer your child materials to be creative, such as paper, paints, crayons, clay or handicrafts.
-This way, they can let their imagination run wild and develop artistic skills.
-A nice idea is to have a craft trolley that holds different pens, paints and materials.
+Provide your child with materials to be creative, such as paper, paints, coloured pencils, clay or craft materials.
+This allows them to fulfil their imagination and develop their artistic skills.
+A great idea is a craft trolley in which various pens, colours and materials are stored.

 More ideas for Montessori at home